mcp-tavily

 tavily_answer_search

-: Performs web searches and generates direct answers with supporting evidence.query
+- Performs web searches and generates direct answers with supporting evidence.query

 (string, required): Search querymax_results

-(string, optional): "basic" or "advanced" search depth (default: "advanced")include_domains
+(string, optional): Either "basic" or "advanced" (default: "advanced")include_domains

-(list or string, optional): List of domains to exclude
+(list or string, optional): Domains to exclude

 -